Ma1ko0/lightfulrest-PHP/CONTRIBUTING.md

-Haha, got it—let’s dial it back to something more neutral and professional, but still chill and appropriate for a solo hobby project.
-Here’s a more “normal” version of the **Contributing Guidelines**:

 # Contributing Guidelines

 Thanks for your interest in this project!
 It's currently a personal side project maintained by a solo developer, so things may be a bit informal, but contributions are still very welcome.